-If you’ve nominated someone other than a dependent as the beneficiary of your retirement fund, your wishes might not be honoured when you die, even if you’ve made that person the sole beneficiary of your estate.
-This is because pension fund legislation favours dependents above all other claimants.
+If you’ve nominated someone other than a dependant as the beneficiary of your retirement fund, your wishes might not be honoured when you die, even if you’ve made that person the sole beneficiary of your estate.
+This is because pension fund legislation favours dependants above all other claimants.

 A minor or a legally incapacitated adult won’t receive the benefit directly – it may be paid into a beneficiary fund, or to a beneficiary’s parent or someone legally responsible for him or her.
 Alternatively, the benefit can be paid to a trust, according to your stipulation.
 Even if you haven’t nominated a trust, payment can still be made to a trust if your beneficiary or his or her legal representative nominates the trust, and the nomination is approved by the board of trustees.